 As electric vehicles take off, one convert discovers the joys of the Berkshires while never once stopping for gas.

-North Fork, Long Island
+36 Hours in the North Fork, Long Island

 On the North Fork of Long Island, glasses are clinking to 50 years since a young couple planted the first commercial vines in the region.
 Today, with more than 40 North Fork vineyards producing award-winning merlots, sauvignon blancs, and cabernet francs, the 30-mile-long peninsula at the eastern end of the island, in New York, is also abuzz with new women-owned businesses.